Umesh1610/Crypto-real-time-Price-Tracking---GCP/README.md

 ## 📌 Description

-**Crypto Trade Tracker** is a real-time BTC-USDT price tracking and alert system designed to monitor market trends and trigger alerts for significant changes.
+**Crypto Trade Tracker** is a real-time BTC-USDT price tracking and alert system designed (1 minute latency) to monitor market trends and trigger alerts for significant changes.
 It fetches trade data from the OKX exchange and utilizes a full GCP pipeline for processing, storing, and visualizing data.

 Built for analysts, crypto enthusiasts, and data engineers looking to integrate real-time insights with dashboards and alerts.